Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Experiment

 \subsection{Control}

 The experiment involved active control of four distinct degrees of freedom: SHG, MICH, PLL, and SRCL.
+Fig.~\ref{fig:lockaq}~(a) depicts the sequential lock acquisition process, which comprises five phases, from Phase 0 (all degrees of freedom unlocked) to Phase 4 (full lock).
+To reliably guide the system to its intended operating point, DC locking was employed during Phases 0–1 and 3–4, bringing the system close to the linear response region of the error signal.
+This approach ensured that each degree of freedom reached its optimal operating point before full feedback control was engaged.
+During the transition from Phase 1 to Phase 2, the Michelson interferometer was occasionally mislocked to the bright fringe.
+In such cases, an offset correction was applied, followed by re-locking to the desired dark fringe operating point.

-Apart from the PLL, all degrees of freedom were digitally controlled using a STEMLab 125-14 single-board computer from Red Pitaya, interfaced with the PyRPL software package \cite{PyRPL}.
-PyRPL is an open-source control platform specifically designed for optical systems, providing functionalities for both radio-frequency (RF) modulation and demodulation.
-However, the PLL required demodulation at approximately 1\,FSR ($\sim$80\,MHz), surpassing the Nyquist frequency (62.5\,MHz) of the STEMLab 125-14, which has a sampling rate of 125\,MHz.
-Consequently, the PLL error signal was generated using a commercial high-speed phase-frequency detector (HMC439QS16G) paired with a high-frequency function generator, and the PLL was stabilized through an analog low-pass filter circuit.
+Except for the PLL, all control loops were implemented digitally using a STEMLab 125-14 single-board computer (Red Pitaya) in conjunction with the PyRPL software package \cite{PyRPL}.
+PyRPL provides radio-frequency modulation and demodulation functionalities optimized for optical systems.
+However, the PLL required demodulation near 1\,FSR ($\sim$80\,MHz), which exceeds the Nyquist frequency (62.5\,MHz) of the STEMLab 125-14, which samples at 125\,MHz.
+To overcome this limitation, the PLL error signal was generated using a high-speed commercial phase-frequency detector (HMC439QS16G) and a high-frequency function generator.
+The control loop was closed via an analog low-pass filter.

-Fig.~\ref{fig:lockaq}(a) depicts the sequential control phases employed in this experiment.
-Initially, in phase 0, all degrees of freedom were unlocked.
-Subsequent phases progressively locked each degree of freedom.
-The intensity of the carrier beam at the AS port was continuously monitored using photodetector PD4 to confirm the maintenance of the dark-fringe condition for the MICH.
-Fig.~\ref{fig:lockaq}~(b) depicts the signals measured at the AS port and the corresponding MICH control signal during the lock acquisition process.
-For clarity, the PLL locking step is shown immediately prior to the SRCL locking step.
-However, since the subcarrier beam was continuously injected into the interferometer, PLL locking can occur independently at any stage of the sequence, and in practice, PLL stabilization typically preceded the locking of MICH.
+Fig.~\ref{fig:lockaq}~(b) presents the time series of control signals recorded at the AS port during the lock acquisition process, along with the MICH control signal.
+For clarity, the PLL lock is depicted as occurring just prior to SRCL locking; however, in practice, the subcarrier beam was injected continuously, and the PLL typically stabilized earlier in the sequence.
+Photodetector PD2 monitored the carrier power at the AS port throughout the procedure to verify the Michelson dark fringe condition.